w3f/polkadot-wiki/docs/learn/learn-governance.md

 A proposal can be blacklisted by Root origin (e.g. sudo).
 A blacklisted proposal and its related referendum (if any) are immediately [canceled](#canceling).
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
-Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.
+Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash.
-[proposal #2](https://polkascan.io/polkadot/democracy/proposal/2) in which the submitter used plain text to make a suggestion.

 Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} might be tempted to